cmusatyalab/PyEdgeSim/README.md

 ### Server Setup

-Install docker and configure $USER as a docker user.
+Install docker and configure yourself as a docker user.
 Then, reboot.

-Install java:

-> sudo apt update
->
-> sudo apt install default-jdk -y
->
-> sudo apt install openjdk-8-jre -y

 Open firewall ports 80 (HTTP), 443 (HTTPS), 22 (SSH), 30086 (InfluxDB) and 31001 (OpenRTiST).

-Clone the repository and install the required packages
+Clone the repository and install the required packages:

 > git clone https://github.com/jblakley/PyEdgeSim
 >